 Average Salaries in Canada by Major Occupations

 Beyond location and industry, specific occupations greatly influence earning potential in Canada.
-Those working in lucrative fields like medicine, law, engineering, management, or finance enjoy far greater lifetime earnings than most average salaries.
+Those working in lucrative fields such as medicine, law, engineering, management, or finance enjoy far higher lifetime earnings than the average salary.

-Here are average annual salary for some of Canada’s top high-paying professional roles:
+Here are the average annual salaries for some of Canada’s top high-paying professional roles:

 Conversely, many everyday jobs in retail, food service, care work, trades, and clerical roles pay far below national averages.
 Here are typical hourly incomes for some of Canada’s lowest-earning occupations: